raspiblitz/raspiblitz/dietpi/README.md

 * Insert the SDcard into your SBC.

 * Connect the HDD with a suitably powered adapter.
-A USB 2.0 port will not be able to power an HDD so you will need extra cable.
-If you are connecting the HDD to a USB 3.0 port and have an at least 2A power supply, you might be able to run without an extra cable.
+    Aim to use 2 USB ports or a separate power supply to power the HDD for a more reliable setup.
 * Power up and log in with the desktop terminal on Linux / MacOS or Putty on Windows:
 `ssh root@[IP-OF-DIETPI]`
 password: `dietpi`

-* You might be asked about updating DietPi.
-This is not a straightforward process if starting from a  version <6.20.
-Try to update, it is best to build on the latest version.
+* If you are asked about updating DietPi, go ahead with it.
+This is not always a straightforward process, but it is best to build on the latest version.

 * In the DietPi software menu install `fail2ban` and make `OpenSSH server` the default SSH server.
+    If there is a screen installed: within the Dietpi-Config menu set the Autostart to  `7: Automatic login. `

     Changing the SSH server will change the SSH keys again.
 To clear:
     `ssh-keygen -f "/home/[your-linux-username]/.ssh/known_hosts" -R "dietpi.IP"`

 * After every reboot log back in:
 `ssh root@[IP-OF-DIETPI]`